Pricing Engine

 Version Management

 Customers on different contract dates have different rates.
-The pricing engine must apply the correct rate version for each customer.
-This gets complex when customers have overlapping contracts or mid-term amendments.
+The pricing engine must apply the correct rate version for each customer, which gets complex when customers have overlapping contracts or mid-term amendments.
+Effective dating on all rate cards and clear version history prevents most of these issues.

 Edge Cases